Mysticboi/covid-tracker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## API Config:

+Create a file apikey.json in the src folder with this form:

+`{ "x-rapidapi-key": "xxxxxxxxxxxxxxxxxxxxxxxxxxx", "x-rapidapi-host": "xxxxxxxxxxxxxxxxxxxxxx" }`

+You can get the key and host from the API website by creating an account and subscribing to the free plan.

 ## Available Scripts

 In the project directory, you can run:

+### `yarn install`

+To install all dependencies (first thing to do)

 ### `yarn start`